ggreen/rabbitmq-dotNet-showCase/README.md

 # rabbitmq-dotNet-showCase

-This is reference DotNet Core client/wrapper for connecting with [RabbitMQ](https://www.rabbitmq.com/).
-This demonstrators best practice development techniques for producers and consumers.
+This is a reference DotNet Core client/wrapper for connecting with [RabbitMQ](https://www.rabbitmq.com/).
+This demonstrates the best practice development techniques for producers and consumers.

 Projects                                                                                                    | Notes